-To alleviate mycotoxins during Post-harvest Processing,
+To alleviate mycotoxins Post-harvest during Processing.

 Chemical methods

 Involve bases, acids, oxidizing agents, aldehydes and bisulfite gases.
 The FDA, for example, classifies glycerol as a miscellaneous and general-purpose food additive.
 It is considered non-toxic to the gastrointestinal tract and serves as a valuable energy source in monogastric animal diets.